PRECIOUS-Gold gains as disappointing China data bruises Asia stocks

 * China PMI in April at 50.1 vs 50.5 in March

-* Markets await FOMC meeting due to commence later on Tuesday (Adds details, comments and updates prices)
+* Markets await FOMC meeting due to commence later on Tuesday

 By Arijit Bose

-April 30 (Reuters) - Gold rose on Tuesday as a lacklustre Chinese manufacturing activity data pushed Asian shares down, rekindling concerns about the health of the global economy.
+April 30 (Reuters) - Gold prices rose on Tuesday as lacklustre Chinese factory activity data sent Asian shares lower, rekindling concerns about the health of the global economy.

-Meanwhile, investors braced for a raft of euro zone data and U.S. Federal Reserve’s two-day policy meeting, which begins later in the day.
+Investors now await the U.S. Federal Reserve’s two-day policy meeting starting later in the day for clues on the interest rate outlook.

 “There is a broad bearish sentiment across Asia market opening this morning as a very disappointing China manufacturing PMI triggered a sell-off in currencies and emerging markets and equity markets,” said Margaret Yang, an analyst with CMC Markets in Singapore.

-Reading on the official Purchasing Managers’ Index (PMI) in for manufacturing unexpectedly fell to 50.1 in April from March’s reading of 50.5 stoking concerns about the economic state of China and pressuring Asian equities lower.
+Reading on the official Purchasing Managers’ Index (PMI) for manufacturing unexpectedly fell to 50.1 in April from March’s reading of 50.5 stoking concerns about the economic state of China and pressuring Asian equities lower.

-Gold is generally used by investors as a safe haven investment against economic and political concerns.
+Gold is generally used by investors as a safe-haven investment against economic and political concerns.

-The metal has, however, come under pressure of-late as equity markets have hit record highs and most economic data from far and wide have pacified anxieties about the pace of global growth.
+The metal has, however, come under pressure of late as equity markets have hit record highs and most economic data from far and wide have pacified anxieties about the pace of global growth.

 Gold is yet to overcome the bearish factors, and any rallies in the metal might will be short-lived, INTL FCStone analyst Edward Meir said in a note.